 Among the most famous of all of the places to visit in Kanchanaburi is the Bridge on the River Kwai, otherwise known as the Death Railway Bridge.

 The bridge was built between 1942 and 1943 as the only steel bridge the Japanese commissioned during the war.
-And it was infamously bombed again and again by allied troops attempting to disrupt the movement of goods between Burma and Japan.
+It was infamously bombed again and again by Allied troops attempting to disrupt the movement of goods between Burma and Japan.

 Each day hundreds of visitor walk, hop, or cycle over the bridge.
 You can even hop on the train from the nearby station and ride it all the way to Bangkok.